asar1/MapboxClusteringExample/README.md

 # MapboxClusteringExample
 This sample application demonstrate Cluster maps  in Mapbox Maps SDK Which are an excellent tool for determining the number of data points in a specific location.
-This example app demonstrates how to display a large number of markers on a map using marker clusters.
+This example app reveals how to display a large number of markers on a map using marker clusters.

 # Requirements
 1. Xcode 12 or above